Bahmni/bahmni-package/bahmni-docker/README.md

 4. Now open the docker-compose.yml file and in the implementer-interface service uncomment the volumes section.
 5. You can start implementer-interface by running `docker-compose up -d implementer-interface`.
 If your container is already running, you need to recreate it by the following command. `docker-compose rm -s implementer-interface && docker-compose up -d implementer-interface`
 6. Now, when you have implementer-interface build running in watch mode, you should be able to see the changes on refresh of the browser.

+# Development Setup for Bahmni Reports
+1. Clone the [bahmni-reports](https://github.com/Bahmni/bahmni-reports) repository in your localmachine.
+2. Follow the instructions in the README of the repository to install the required tools and dependencies.
+3. Now open the docker-compose.yml file and in the reports service uncomment the volumes section.
+4. You can start reports by running `docker-compose up -d reports`.
+If your container is already running, you need to recreate it by the following command. `docker-compose rm -s reports && docker-compose up -d reports`
+5. Now, when you have reports running, you should be able to access the reports on refresh of the browser.

 # Common Troubleshooting Steps